 As highlighted in Chapter 2, and presented in Figures 30 and 31, South Melbourne contains land in the Commercial 2 Zone and Industrial 1 Zone that is identified in state policy as an Enterprise Precinct.
-Only 10.85 hectares (26.4%) of the South Melbourne Structure Plan area is in the Commercial 2 Zone.
+Only 10.85 hectares (26.4%) of the South Melbourne Structure Plan Area is in the Commercial 2 Zone.

 The South Melbourne Enterprise Precinct offers an employment location with distinct characteristics that can support economic growth and development.
-The setting, characteristics of buildings and public realm and business mix varies throughout the Precinct, however, and planning should consider ways to capitalise on areas of strength and address areas of weakness to optimise the value of the Precinct.
+The setting, characteristics of buildings and public realm and business mix varies throughout the Enterprise Precinct, however, and planning should consider ways to capitalise on areas of strength and address areas of weakness to optimise Enterprise Precinct's value.